atbcb/usab-uswds/_pages/guidelines-standards/ufas.md

 *WALK.* An exterior pathway with a prepared surface intended for pedestrian use, including general pedestrian areas such as plazas and courts.

-**4\.
-ACCESSIBLE ELEMENTS AND SPACES: SCOPE AND TECHNICAL REQUIREMENTS.**
+## 4. ACCESSIBLE ELEMENTS AND SPACES: SCOPE AND TECHNICAL REQUIREMENTS

-**4.1 MINIMUM REQUIREMENTS.**
+### 4.1 MINIMUM REQUIREMENTS

-**4.1.1 ACCESSIBLE SITES AND EXTERIOR FACILITIES: NEW CONSTRUCTION.** An accessible site shall meet the following minimum requirements:
+#### 4.1.1 ACCESSIBLE SITES AND EXTERIOR FACILITIES: NEW CONSTRUCTION

+An accessible site shall meet the following minimum requirements:

 (1) At least one accessible route complying with 4.3 shall be provided within the boundary of the site from public transportation stops, accessible parking spaces, passenger loading zones if provided, and public streets or sidewalks to an accessible building entrance.